3lbits/CIM4NoUtility/README.md

 DIGIN has developed a test model, the DIGIN10 model for the regional and local distribution grid, that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
 The DIGIN10 model contains the whole grid from the transmission connection to the local end user.

  CGMES v3.0 using CIM17 is the basis for the profiles.
+CDPSM v2.0 is used as basis for the profiles that are not included in the CGMES v3.0.
 The DIGIN10 model contains two boundary model profiles, one between each model authority set (MAS).

 ## Definitions
 - CIM = Common Information Model